-Sadly experts say that by february the resolutions are mostly forgotten.
+Sadly experts say that by February the resolutions are mostly forgotten.
 Life takes over and the holiday influence loses its glow.
 So, how do we maintain the momentum and make our resolutions stick?
-Forsyths financial adviser Alex Thomas shines the light on savings plans for the new year and how to keep the enthusiasm going.
+Forsyths Principal and Financial Adviser Craig Benham shines the light on savings plans for the new year and how to keep the enthusiasm going.

 The average household debt in Australia stands at 190% of household income.
 That means for the average Australian household income of $85,000, there is approximately $165,000 in debt.
 It's a pretty daunting thought.

 So what can we do if we still need to pay off debt but want to save for something special?